Just 1,696 college students obtained a Criminal Justice & Corrections degree in Virginia in 2017 from approximately 11 different colleges.

+The typical scholarship amount given to freshman students is $5,334 with 55.0% of freshman students obtaining an award.
 Graduates from Virginia Commonwealth University are succeeding in their jobs as they're much less prone to go into default on their loans especially when compared to grads of other colleges.
-Virginia Commonwealth University also has graduate degree programs for those who need to keep going after achieving a four-year degree.
 View a few school videos for more information on what student life is like.

 Any student pursuing a degree in Criminal Justice & Corrections has to check out Roanoke College.
 Students who complete this degree state that they receive average early career income of $36,822 and mid-career income of $58,882.
 It is found in the suburban area of Salem, Virginia.